On Effective Convergence in Fekete's Lemma and Related Combinatorial Problems in Information Theory: Summary and Discussion

 On the other hand, given a non-negative, computable sequence \((x_n)_{n\in\NN}\) of computable numbers that converges towards a computable number, superadditivity of the sequence \((n\cdot x_n)_{n\in\NN}\) is a sufficient condition for effective convergence of \((x_n)_{n\in\NN}\).
 As pointed out in the beginning of \emph{Section \ref{effect}}, convergence towards a computable number is \emph{not} a sufficient condition for effective convergence in general.
 Whether the superadditivity-requirement on \((n\cdot x_n)_{n\in\NN}\) to ensure effective convergence of \((x_n)_{n\in\NN}\) can be further weakened is a pressing open question.

 On a different note, our results imply that no constructive proof for Fekete's lemma can exist, and furthermore, no algorithm can exist that generally allows for the effective computation of the associated limit values.
 As already mentioned in \emph{Section \ref{sec:Intr}}, other methods of information theory have recently been investigated regarding their computability properties, and it has been shown that they are non-constructive.
 In particular, the associated problems cannot be solved algorithmically.
 Despite the fact that this behavior occurs in multiple cases, it does not seem to be sufficiently understood.
 It is present in Shannon's fundamental publication in information theory, where he proves the existence of capacity-achieving codes, but is unable to construct them effectively \cite{Sha48}.
 It was only recently shown in \cite{BSP21} that an effective construction of capacity achieving codes as a function of the channel is not possible.
 Even for several results that are significantly less complex in their structure, an analysis shows that the corresponding proofs are non-constructive.
 That is, the mathematical object of interest is proven to exist, but no algorithm to explicitly generate it is devised.
 The approach by Blahut and Arimoto for the numerical approximation of the capacity of discrete memoryless channels yields a particularly simple example \cite{Bla72, Ari72}.
 The computation of the capacity as a number is straightforward, due to the properties of the mutual information.
 Blahut and Arimoto describe a \emph{procedure} for the characterization of a corresponding optimizer, but the proof of their method is non-constructive \cite{Ari72,Csi74,CsTu84,Cov84} (in \cite{Cov84}, a related problem has been considered).

-Thus, their approach cannot be used to devise an algorithm which effectively generates the optimizer.
+In a recent publication \cite{boche2023algorithmic} it was shown that no algorithm for Turing machines can exist for calculating or approximating the optimal input distribution.
+In \cite{lee2023computability}, the impossibility of calculating optimizations for other information-theoretic problems, including log-investment optimization from \cite{cover1984algorithm} was shown.
+A discussion of general approaches to the calculation of optimal values of functions and the calculation of optimization of functions can be found in \cite{lee2024computability}.

 For interesting weakening of the superadditivity requirement, reference is made to the work of Erdös \cite{BE51,BE52} and the current work \cite{FR18} by Füredi and Rushka.